-The City, the southern terminus of the Grand Canal, is located on the lower reaches of the Qiantang River in southeast China, a superior position in the Yangtze Delta and only 180 kilometers from Shanghai.
-It has a subtropical monsoon type climate with four quite distinct seasons.
-However, it is neither too hot in summer nor too cold in winter making it a year round destination.
+Hangzhou is the capital of Zhejiang Province and the local political, economic and cultural center.
+As the southern terminus of the Grand Canal, the city is located on the lower reaches of the Qiantang River in southeast China, a superior position in the Yangtze Delta and only 112 mi (180 km) from Shanghai.

 The subtropical monsoon climate contributes to varied seasonal sceneries, making Hangzhou one of China's most popular travel destinations all the year round.